Nyabihu District: Agriculture

 In this district, economy is heavily dependent on subsistence agriculture, where the majority of households are smallholders.
-Approximately 74%, or 105,672 people in 143 000 of the population of the district, derive their income from the exploitation of the soil.
-However, there is a scarcity of land because; according EICV3, 50% of the population has an area less than 0.3ha.
+Approximately 74%, or 105,672 people in 143,000 of the population of the district, derive their income from the exploitation of the soil.
+However, there is a scarcity of land because; according EICV3, 50% of the population has an area less than 0.3 ha.
 This lack of land pushes farmers to work an average of 5 hours a day instead of at least 8 hours.
 This shows that there is unemployment among economically active people, especially among the youths.
 Agricultural food products, industrial and ornamental crops are grown extensively.
 For food, there are Irish potatoes, corn, beans, wheat and banana and vegetables as well.
 Irish potatoes, maize and beans are cultivated by 76.6% of households on average is 51,000 households.
 Irish potatoes are most cultivated with 83.7% followed by maize (74.3%) and beans (71.9%).
 Maize production represents 47.3% of the agricultural production in the district against 8.9% wheat.